JitenRaj/java-notes/docs/java-oops/enum/enum.md

 ## Enumerations

+**Object-Oriented Programming (OOP)**: _Enumerations_.

+An Enumeration (often shortened to Enum) is a special data type that allows a variable to be one of a set of predefined constants.

 ### Defining the Enumeration

-An enum in Java is a special data type that allows a variable to be one of a set of predefined constants.
+An `enum` in **Java** is defined using `enum` keyword.
+An Enum is used to define a fixed set of named constants.

-Here’s a simple example, the code begins by defining the Planet enum with constants for each planet.
-Each constant in the Planet enum represents a distinct planet and is instantiated with specific mass and radius values:
+Here’s a simple example of it, the code begins by defining the `Planet` enum with constants for each planet.
+Each constant in the `Planet` enum represents a distinct planet and is instantiated with specific mass and radius values:

 ```java
 public enum Planet {